AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="block_meta_data"></a>
 ### 13.1.2 Block Metadata

-The data in this section are used for the block structures with group AUs.
+The data in this section are used for the block structures which group AUs.
 A Block consists of one or more AUs.
 Blocks can also contain references to objectives and other Blocks.

 <table border="1" cellspacing="0" cellpadding="0">
    <tr>